-I taught in private language schools for over 6 years and throughout that time, I always wanted more time and freedom to be able to do what I wanted both in and out of the classroom.
+I taught in private language schools for over 6 years, and I always wanted more time and freedom to be able to do what I wanted both in and out of the classroom.
 I never knew exactly how I would achieve this or if this was even possible.
 In 2017, however, this became a reality.

 I had just arrived home from teaching English abroad and I was feeling lost.
 Though I didn’t have a very clear answer, I knew for sure that I still enjoyed teaching English to speakers of other languages (TESOL).
-I went back to teaching at a language school for a few months.
-I then realized that I wanted to teach English privately in a one-to-one setting.
+I went back to teaching at a language school for a few months and then realized that I wanted to teach English privately in a one-to-one setting.

 Melissa Alvia is a graduate of OnTESOL’s 120-hour Advanced TESOL certificate.
-She is currently a freelance teacher in Toronto, Canada.
+She is currently a freelance ESL teacher in Toronto, Canada.

-Time to Pursue Personal Interests
+More Time to Pursue Personal Interests

 One of the things I love about being a freelance ESL Teacher in Canada is the flexibility with which I can spend my days.

 My hours vary every day but these variances allow me to incorporate personal activities into my daily life.
 I am able to do personal interests like reading, dancing, exploring the city, and spending time with friends and family.

 My days are full but they are packed with both work activities and personal interests.
 So my personal and work lives blend seamlessly together.